Anne of Cleves: Marriage

 Despite Henry's very vocal misgivings, the two were married on 6 January 1540 at the royal Palace of Placentia in Greenwich, London, by Archbishop Thomas Cranmer.
 The phrase "God send me well to keep" was engraved around Anne's wedding ring.
+According to Edward Hall, she wore a "gowne of ryche cloth of gold set full of large flowers of great and Orient pearl, made after the Duche fassion rownde".
+A round gown had no train.
+On the Sunday after the wedding there were jousts, Anne dressed in the English fashion, with a French hood.

 Immediately after arriving in England, Anne conformed to the Catholic form of worship which Henry had retained after his break with Rome.
 The couple's first night as husband and wife was not a successful one.
 Henry confided to Cromwell that he had not consummated the marriage, saying, "I liked her before not well, but now I like her much worse".

 In February 1540, speaking to the Countess of Rutland, Anne praised the King as a kind husband, saying: "When he comes to bed he kisseth me, and he taketh me by the hand, and biddeth me 'Good night, sweetheart'; and in the morning kisseth me and biddeth 'Farewell, darling.'"
 Lady Rutland responded: "Madam, there must be more than this, or it will be long ere we have a duke of York, which all this realm most desireth."

 Anne was commanded to leave the Court on 24 June, and on 6 July she was informed of her husband's decision to reconsider the marriage.
-Witness statements were taken from a number of courtiers and two physicians which register the king's disappointment at her appearance.
+Witness statements were taken from a number of courtiers and two physicians which register the King's disappointment at her appearance.
 Henry had also commented to Thomas Heneage and Anthony Denny that he could not believe she was a virgin.

 Shortly afterwards, Anne was asked for her consent to an annulment, to which she agreed.
 Cromwell, the moving force behind the marriage, was attainted for treason.
 The marriage was annulled on 12 July 1540, on the grounds of non-consummation and her pre-contract to Francis of Lorraine.
-Henry VIII's physician stated that after the wedding night, Henry said he was not impotent because he experienced "duas pollutiones nocturnas in somno" (two nocturnal pollutions while in sleep).
+Henry VIII's physician stated that, after the wedding night, Henry said he was not impotent because he experienced "duas pollutiones nocturnas in somno" (two nocturnal pollutions while in sleep).